ARPBlueSteel/sacabambaspis/content/Site Stuff/About.md

 ## Contributing Resources

 This site relies upon the work of IB students at RHS to keep the resources at this site up to date.
-We at Project Sacabambaspis appreciate all types of resources, including but not limited to:
+We here at [[index|Project Sacabambaspis]] appreciate all types of resources, including but not limited to:

 - Notes (paper or digital notes)
 - Flashcards (quizlet, anki)